phpbench/phpbench/docs/quick-start.rst

         }
     }

-:ref:`Revolutions <revolutions>` in PHPBench represent the number of times that the code is executed consecutively within a single measurement.
+:ref:`Revolutions <metadata_revolutions>` in PHPBench represent the number of times that the code is executed consecutively within a single measurement.

-Currently we only execute the benchmark subject a single time, to build confidence in the result increase the number of :ref:`iterations <iterations>` using the ``@Iterations`` annotation:
+Currently we only execute the benchmark subject a single time, to build confidence in the result increase the number of :ref:`iterations <metadata_iterations>` using the ``@Iterations`` annotation:

 .. code-block:: php